 The action is generally filed in the County and Precinct where the defendants reside (where they live) or where location where the Defendants contracted themselves to perform.
 (Texas Government Code Section 28.011).

-Do I need to hire an Attorney?
+Can I hire an attorney?

 In Texas, small claims parties generally represent themselves without an attorney.
-This is because cases involving $10,000 or less usually do not justify the cost of an attorney.
+The reasoning behind this is because the amount is $10,000 or less, hiring an attorney becomes cost prohibitive.
 You are not required to have an attorney, but you are allowed one.
 (Government Code 28.003).

-The Luling courthouse is located at:505 E Fannin Luling, TX 78648
+This courthouse is located at:505 E Fannin Luling, TX 78648

 This courthouse is located at:P O Box 145 Maxwell, TX 78656-0145

-The Lockhart courthouse is located at:405 E Market St Lockhart, TX 78644-2872
+This courthouse is located at:405 E Market St Lockhart, TX 78644-2872

 This courthouse handles cases for Precinct 4 Place 1.
 The court’s website can be found here.
 The phone number for the court is (512)398-1841.
 And you can email the court by clicking here.